jmiba/ai-service-chatbot/README.md

   viadrina-chatbot
 ```

-The container uses the standard Streamlit port (`8501`) and obeys the same secrets format, so you can reuse the configuration you already prepared for Streamlit Cloud.
+The container exposes port `8501` and reads the same `secrets.toml`.
+If your PostgreSQL server runs on the host machine, set `host = "host.docker.internal"` in the secrets file so the container can reach it.

 ## 🔧 Configuration Notes